How To Calculate Transcreation Prices

 Besides all the non-billable time around a project, when considering your hourly rate, you need to consider all the hours you invest in your business each year.
 Everything from marketing time to doing your books.
 I estimate that I invest 30% of my work time in activities that don’t directly generate income.

 Example transcreation project

 Preliminary emails.
-Phone call to discuss the client’s objectives and SEO strategy, and to clarify the brief.
+Possible phone call to clarify the brief.
 Quote production.
-1 hour.
+30 mins.

 2. Preparation time (billed)